-i.Football, Golf, and Track Varsity 1 game, match, or meet Α. Β. Junior High 1 game, match, or meet ii.Volleyball, Baseball, and Softball Varsity 2 matches Α. Β. Junior High 2 matches iii.Basketball A. Varsity 3 games Β. Junior High 2 games iv.Wrestling Varsity 3 matches Α. Junior High 3 matches Β. v.Category II Activities 1st public performance following a grading period vi.Band/Choir (Co-Curricular) 1st MSHSL sponsored competition or contest and/or the first "extra" performance vii.Number of contests/games is based on a percentage of entire games played over the course of a season. viii.It is our goal to keep this policy as comprehensive as possible and we are continually working towards solutions to meet this end.
-F. Individual Category II activities that are included in the Academic Eligibility policy are listed below.
+Varsity 3 matches 3 matches Junior High

+- I. 1st public performance following a grading period - II.
+1st MSHSL sponsored competition or contest and/or the first "extra" performance - III.
+Number of contests/games is based on a percentage of entire games played over the course of a season. - IV.
+It is our goal to keep this policy as comprehensive as possible and we are continually working towards solutions to meet this end.

+Individual Category II activities that are included in the Academic Eligibility policy are listed below.
 Students who are academically ineligible according to policy will not be allowed to participate in the activities listed.